 The CERT course will benefit any citizen who takes it.
 This individual will be better prepared to respond to and cope with the aftermath of a disaster.
 Additionally, if a community wants to supplement its response capability after a disaster, civilians can be recruited and trained as neighborhood, business, and government teams that, in essence, will be auxiliary responders.
 These groups can provide immediate assistance to victims in their area, organize spontaneous volunteers who have not had the training, and collect disaster intelligence that will assist professional responders with prioritization and allocation of resources following a disaster.
 Since 1993 when this training was made available nationally by FEMA, communities in 28 States and Puerto Rico have conducted CERT training.

-The next Community Emergency Response Team Training (C.E.R.T) class 13 is going to begin on Tuesday October 2nd.
-Classes will be held each Tuesday from 7:00pm to 10:00pm through Tuesday November 20th.
-The class will conclude with a practical exercise on Saturday December 1st.
+The next Community Emergency Response Team Training (C.E.R.T) is going to begin on Monday, September 8, 2014.
+Classes will be held each Monday from 7:00pm to 10:00pm.
+The class will conclude with a practical exercise on Saturday, November 8th, 2014.

 During training, CERTs learn to: